-We recently successfully acted for a GP practice who took legal action against the CQC for failing to carry out an independent review of all the evidence prior to publication of the ratings report as a result of which the CQC must now look at changing their review process prior to publication of the report.
+We recently successfully acted for a GP practice who took legal action against the CQC for failing to carry out an independent review of all the evidence prior to publication of the ratings report as a result of which the CQC changed their review process prior to publication of the report.

 What are the timeframes for challenging a CQC Inspection Report?

 The Act which established the CQC (the Health and Social Care Act 2008) currently provides no right of appeal against an assessment or rating.
 However, Chapter 11 of the Provider Handbook, which the CQC publishes from time to time sets out a procedure for challenging the evidence and ratings awarded:-

 Prior to publication – service providers have 10 working days from receipt of the draft report in which to review the draft report and submit its comments to the CQC.
 You can challenge the factual accuracy and completeness of the evidence and the findings on which the ratings are based (called the Factual Accuracy Log stage).

 After publication – You can seek a review of the ratings.
 However the Handbook makes it clear that the only grounds for requesting such a review is that the CQC did not follow the process as set out in the handbook.
 Service providers cannot request reviews on the basis they they disagree with the judgments made by the CQC, as such disagreements would have been dealt with through the factual accuracy checks (prior to publication).